GeorchPz/bacterial_chemotaxis_effect_on_chemoattractor_cell/notes.md

 Compare Graphs

-## Diff w/ Consump
+## Diff w/ Consumption

 #### 1. Solver1D
 Generalise Analytical solution for different Bacterial Concentrations?

 #### 2. Plotter
-Is there a more pythonic way of writting the code?
+Is there a more pythonic way of writing the code?
 - change x=0 to r=R
 - add Analytical Flux